craole-cc/wallter/README.md

 ## Motivation

-**Wallter** was born out of a desire for a truly cross-platform, highly customizable, and automated wallpaper management solution.
-Existing tools often fall short in specific environments or lack the flexibility needed for power users:
+**Wallter** was born out of a desire for a truly **cross-platform, open-source, highly customizable, and automated** wallpaper management solution.
+Existing tools often fall short in specific environments, are proprietary, or lack the flexibility needed for power users:

-* **Variety (Linux):** While a great tool, it often struggles with Wayland, limiting its utility for users on modern Linux desktops and is not available on Windows.
+* **[Variety](https://github.com/varietywalls/variety) (Linux):** While a great tool, it often struggles with Wayland, limiting its utility for users on modern Linux desktops.
-* **John's Background Switcher (Windows):** A popular choice, but its lack of a command-line interface and limited automation capabilities hinder advanced customization and integration into automated workflows.
+* **[John's Background Switcher](https://johnsad.ventures/software/backgroundswitcher/) (Windows/Mac):** A popular **proprietary** choice, its lack of a command-line interface and limited automation capabilities hinder advanced customization and integration into automated workflows.

-**Wallter** aims to fill these gaps by providing:
+**Wallter** aims to fill these critical gaps by providing:

+* **A Fully Open-Source Solution:** Providing transparency, fostering community contribution, and offering ultimate user control over their wallpaper management.
-* **Native Cross-Platform Support:** Built with Rust, `wallter` is designed from the ground up to work seamlessly across Windows, macOS, and Linux (including Wayland environments), ensuring a consistent experience regardless of your operating system.
+* **Native Cross-Platform Support:** Built with Rust, `wallter` is designed from the ground up to work seamlessly across Windows, macOS, and Linux (including Wayland environments), ensuring a consistent and unified experience regardless of your operating system.
 * **Automation at its Core:** Its CLI-first design allows for easy integration into scripts, cron jobs, and custom automation routines, giving you unprecedented control.
 * **The Power of Rust:** Leveraging Rust's performance, safety, and robust ecosystem allows for a reliable and efficient application, while also serving as a personal project to expand a Rust-based `dotfiles` ecosystem.